phucphan31231023315-lgtm/PhanLeHoangPhuc/README.md

 ---

 ## 🌷 About Me
-- 🎓 MIS Student at University of Economics Ho Chi Minh City (UEH)
-- 💼 Aspiring Business Analyst with hands-on experience in ERP & CRM
+💼 Business Analyst enthusiast with experience in ERP, CRM, requirement analysis and UAT testing.
-- 🔍 Strong in Requirement Gathering, Process Modeling, and UAT
-- ⚡ Experience supporting data-driven decision making
-- 🌱 Continuously learning BA practices and system implementation
+🎸 Guitar player | ⚽ Goalkeeper | 🎥 Building personal brand on TikTok

 ---